miyagis-forests/farmacy-food-kata/README.md

 ### Backlog
 Pending design activities for a future sprint. :^)
+- Better record the quality attribute requirements (aka non-functional requirements).
+Requires talking to Kwaku and other Farmacy Food stakeholders.
 - Create a deployment architecture view to describe design aspects, such as:
     - cloud deployment choices, for example: use Amazon EKS
     - containerization (e.g., pod placement, K8S cluster definition)